 Not only will your tot be more likely to take their nap on time after tiring themselves out on one of these, they also may develop balance and coordination as a result.

-If the 2-year-old you’re buying for is more cautious or on the later end of the physical development spectrum, you may want to hold off on the more demanding ride-on toys and skip on down to options 5-7.
+These are in order of the most demanding physically to least demanding.
+If the 2-year-old you’re buying for is more cautious or on the later end of the physical development spectrum, skip down to options 7-9.

 1. Balance bikes / No-pedal bikes